Cold Spring are proud to announce the long-awaited reissue of Coil’s 1992 album, presented on CD and, for the first time, on vinyl.

 "A distanza di quasi trent'anni, il disco appare comunque invecchiato bene rispetto al suo album genitore "Love Secret's Domain" e i tanti spunti compositivi risultano forse ancor più apprezzabili, considerando come la musica elettronica si è evoluta da allora fino ad oggi.
 L'artwork mescola le idee delle due edizioni originarie per creare una nuova copertina approvata dal diretto interessato Danny Hyde, il quale ha dato la sua approvazione anche ad una rimasterizzazione che garantisce una resa audio superiore."
 (Darkroom)

-particularly: Industrial, Dark Ambient, Black Ambient, Japanese Noise, Neoclassical, Dark Folk, Orchestral, Power Electronics, Noise, Drone, Doom, Death Industrial, Dark Soundtracks and Experimental music....more
+but particularly: Industrial, Dark Ambient, Black Ambient, Japanese Noise, Neoclassical, Dark Folk, Orchestral, Power Electronics, Noise, Drone, Doom, Death Industrial, Dark Soundtracks and Experimental music....more